art3mes/Keeper-App/README.md

 # Keeper App
-It uses the centralised DB......u know what that means, right ? 😨
+It uses a centralised DB......u know what that means, right ? 😨